2 mothers bring the House to a halt over push to allow proxy voting for new parents

 "We said don't f*** with moms," Rep. Brittany Pettersen, D-Colo., said on the steps of the U.S. Capitol alongside Rep. Anna Paulina Luna, R-Fla.

 Luna and Pettersen have been working to pass legislation that would allow new parents to vote by proxy for 12 weeks around the birth of a new child.
-Luna tried several different tactics to get the bipartisan bill to the floor.
+Luna tried several different tactics to get the bipartisan passed.
 House Speaker Mike Johnson, R-La., originally refused to put the bill on the floor.
 So Luna teamed up with Democrats to bypass the speaker and force a vote.

 When it became clear they had the 218 votes needed to do that, Johnson still tried to stop them.
 He took the unusual step of designing a special rule to prevent a vote, but nine Republicans voted alongside Democrats to block it.

-Afterwards, Johnson told reporters that votes for the rest of the week were canceled.
+"It's a very disappointing result on the floor there," Johnson said after the vote.
+"We'll regroup and come back and we'll have to do this again."

+The failure of the vote essentially killed the rest of GOP leaders' legislative plans for the week, including Republican-sponsored bills that would restrict courts from issuing national injunctions and require Americans to prove their citizenship in order to vote.

-"The agenda has been taken off the table," Johnson said on his way out of the Capitol.
+"The agenda has been taken off the table," Johnson told NPR on his way out of the Capitol Tuesday afternoon.

-In the hours leading up to the vote, Johnson argued that proxy voting "would do great violence to the institution — to reopen Pandora's box."
+Hours before the vote, Johnson argued allowing proxy voting "would do great violence to the institution to reopen Pandora's box."

-He maintained that proxy voting is "unconstitutional and there's no limiting principle."
+He maintained proxy voting is unconstitutional and said it's a slippery slope.

-"If you allow it for some situations, you're ultimately going to have to allow it for all," he said.
+"If you allow it for some situations, you're ultimately going to have to allow it for all," Johnson said.
 "And I think that destroys the deliberative nature of the body."

+Luna has been publicly decrying her own leaders and their allies for weeks, saying they were using a mix of threats and bribes to convince members not to support her efforts -- including the procedural tool she is using to force a vote, known as a discharge petition.

+She resigned her membership in the House Freedom Caucus over the issue, saying her respect for the group was "shattered."

 Copyright 2025 NPR